FabMo/fabmo-profile-dtmax/README.md

 # fabmo-profile-dtmax
-FabMo machine profile for the desktop MAX product
+FabMo machine profile for the ShopBot Desktop MAX.